• Skip to primary navigation

 How do you store roasted spiced butternut squash?

-Store roasted butternut squash in a sealed, air-tight container in the refrigerator.
+Store roasted butternut squash in a sealed, air-tight container in the refrigerator for up to one week.

 Can you roast butternut squash ahead of time?